Mdina Cathedral Museum: History

 Circa 1919, the building was reused as a seminary.
 National poet Dun Karm Psaila lectured at Mdina.
 By the early 1920s, the training for aspiring priests returned to Manresa House in Floriana, the idea to use the former seminary building as a place for permanent exhibitions was discussed in Chapters Meetings of May 1926 and continued on the advent of the World War II, exactly in August 1938.
 In the years between 1939 and 1942, the edifice saw another change when the political vicissitudes of Malta at the time of World War II brought to Mdina Seminary the St. Edward's College students from an unsafe Cottonera area.

 In the late 1940s, the building served to accommodate the nuns of the Good Shepherd while certain areas were reserved for the classes of a small private school administered by the chapter.
 During the years 1940's- to the early 1950s the former seminary was also used as a house of retreat.
 During the difficult years of World War II, the issue of the museum was shelved on the chapter's agenda.
 Finally, a decisive moment came after a successful exhibition with Marian exhibition of 1949 started paving the way for the making of the first professional museum.

+The Mdina Cathedral Museum benefitted from the donation of the collections of Count Saverio Marchese, which made the Maltese man of letters one of the earliest Maltese art collectors to bequeath a significant portion of his collection to the public.
+His register of purchases, titled Primo Costo, is an invaluable document, detailing over 85 paintings, including religious works, landscapes, and still lifes.

 It was Mons.
 Edward Coleiro who initially proposed the shift of objects from the cathedral to the Cathedral Museum.
 Various activities held in the former seminary building were brought to an end on 4 January 1969 with a very remarkable opening of the first official Cathedral Museum which was inaugurated by the governor of Malta Sir Maurice Dorman and Mgr Archbishop Sir Michael Gonzi.

 In 1992, the Dr John A. Cauchi hall displaying his collection of paintings was opened.